MUSC Bulletin | College of Nursing

 NRDNP-854.
 Scientific Underpinnings.
 This course addresses the scientific underpinnings that provide a framework for advanced nursing practice including theories from nursing and the behavioral and social sciences, quality improvement models, and evidence-based practice as they affect the quality and safety of health care and health disparities.
 Change is a predominant theme in this course at both the individual level in terms of improving patient outcomes and at the system level focused on improving health care outcomes.
 Skills to facilitate change and align stakeholders will be examined from a variety of viewpoints.
 3 s.h.
 (3,0,0)

 NRDNP-856.
 Advanced Clinical Assessment & Reasoning.
 Study of advanced clinical assessment and reasoning skills through the lifespan with emphasis on differentiating normal from abnormal findings in the domains of physical, psychosocial, behavioral, and genetic assessments.
-Practice of age-appropriate developmental, psychosocial and behavioral screening as well as anticipatory guidance for well visits and health teaching for common illnesses and disease prevention.
-Students refine and strengthen increasingly complex skills in listening, history taking, screening, documentation, and clinical reasoning utilizing fair, inclusive, and respectful treatment of all people and monitoring for biases and stereotypes.
-Prerequisite: Advanced Pathophysiology.
-6 s.h.
-(5,0,1) *specialty tracks: A/GNP, FNP, PNP, & PMHNP
+Practice of age-appropriate developmental, psychosocial and behavioral screening as well as anticipatory guidance for patient encounters including health teaching skills for common illnesses, behavioral health disorders and disease prevention.
+Students refine and strengthen increasingly complex skills in listening, history taking, screening, documentation, and clinical and diagnostic reasoning utilizing fair, inclusive, and respectful treatment of all people Prerequisite: NRDNP 838 Advanced Pathophysiology.
+6 (4+1 per specialty track*,0,1) *specialty tracks: A/GNP, FNP, PNP, & PMHNP

 NRDNP-858.
 Evidence Based Practice, Quality and Safety.
 This course provides the foundation for evaluating current evidence based research and practice to develop a quality improvement project, implementing evidence of best practices after a thorough search of the literature and other evidence, and formulating a cogent argument of need based upon a critical appraisal.
 Guided experience of the critical appraisal process provides the foundation for determining best practices, solving practice problems, ensuring patient safety, and considering health disparities.
 Emphasis will be placed on integration and dissemination of new knowledge and the effect on equitable health outcomes.
 Graduates will be prepared to provide leadership for designing, implementing and evaluating quality improvement projects and safety initiatives to guide practice and improve outcomes.
 3 s.h.
 (3,0,0)